The Weather Network

 Yes!
 All of our scheduled adventurous journeys include the necessary practice, night off and adventurous journey, along with the proper time period based on the level the student is working towards.

-All meals, park permits, equipment, accommodation and services of a wilderness guide/supervisor and assessor is included in the price.
+All meals, park permits, equipment, accommodation and services of an Instructor /Supervisor and Assessor is included in the price.
 Students are required to bring their own clothing and sleeping bag.
 Sleeping bags are available for rent and transportation can be arranged for an additional cost.

 The specific clothing suggestions do vary based on the trip and time of year, however each student will be sent a detailed packing list upon their booking.

-Each Duke of Edinburgh trip typically has between 5-8 students on each trip.
-Each trip is co-ed and students are typically between 14-21.
+Each Duke of Edinburgh trip typically has between 4-8 students on each trip.
+Most trips are co-ed and students are typically between 14-21.

-We are happy to accommodate any dietary requirement.
-We are able to accommodate vegetarian and most allergies at no additional cost.
+We are happy to accommodate most dietary requirements.
+Vegetarian and most allergies are standard at VQ with no additional cost.
 For more speciality diets such as vegan, lactose-free and gluten-free there is an additional cost.
 Please be sure to describe your requirement in detail when making your booking.
-For guests who have an anaphylactic allergy, it is required they bring 2 EPI Pens.
+For guests who have an anaphylactic allergy, it is required they bring at least 2 EPI Pens.

-Following the guidelines and recommendations from the Duke of Edinburgh Award office, it is highly discouraged and often does not meet the requirements of the adventurous journey for parents to join the trip.
+No. Following the guidelines and recommendations from the Duke of Edinburgh Award office, the idea of parents “on trip” is discouraged and does not meet the requirements of the adventurous journey.

-Due to our remote location students and guides will complete the report in person at the end of the trip and take a picture of it.
-Students then upload a scanned copy or picture of their report and send it to the Duke of Edinburgh Online Reporting Form.
-This form should should show our VQ email [email protected] as the assessment authorizing email with the Director’s name, John Langford, noted on the form (NOT THE GUIDE’S EMAIL).
+At the end of the Qualifying Journey, our Instructor will write a brief team report.
+Students take a picture of the report and other materials (map, menu etc) then upload and send it to the Duke of Edinburgh Online Web Portal.
+This form should should show our VQ email [email protected] as the assessment authorizing email with the Director’s name, John Langford, noted on the form.
 The Duke of Edinburgh office will then send the Director at [email protected] an automatic notification requiring him to electronically sign off on the student’s successful completion of both the practice and qualifying journeys.

 We recommend all of our customers purchase CANCELLATION INSURANCE from their preferred suppliers.
 Please read the payment and cancellation policies below based on the adventure or product you are booking.